 A Comparative Home Activity Monitoring Study using Visual and Inertial Sensors

 The objective of this project is to present a comparative study towards activity monitoring using these visual and accelerometer sensors in daily living scenarios.

-This project presents a new framework for vision-based estimation of calorific expenditure from RGB-D data in daily living scenarios.
+This project presents a new framework for estimation of calorific expenditure from RGB-D and Inertial sensor data in daily living scenarios.